In this introductory post to CDNs we will cover:

 Premium CDNs greatly differ in what they offer, and the plans that are available.
 So make sure you do your research before making a decision.
 So let’s start by having a look at what the top premium CDNs have to offer:

-Akamai is the world’s largest CDN, delivering 95 exabytes of data a year across billions of devices.
+Akamai is the world’s largest CDN, delivering hundreds of exabytes of data a year across billions of devices.
 This solution provides an array of cloud delivery products and services, including superior web and mobile performance, security, video delivery and streaming, and much more.

-Akamai’s CDN is spread over 130 countries and uses over 240,000 data centers.
+Akamai’s CDN is spread over 134 countries and uses over 350,000 data centers and over 1,300 networks around the world.
 This enables it to deliver your data and content to any device, whilst ensuring quality, security and an uninterrupted customer experience for your users.

 Price: Akamai offers numerous plans, all with free trials helping you find the best fit for your site’s needs.